Creation

 This will create a region within your organization, returning a region ID and a region secret in the process.
 You will need to keep these values at hand for the next steps.

-You can verify that the region was created by listing your private regions with the following command:
+You can inspect your newly created private regions with the following command:

 Summary